-Annually around the Memorial Day weekend, The Cook Inlet experiences some of the lowest tides of the season.
-During a weekend of good ‘minus tides’, the Cook Inlet personal use fishery suddenly become the ‘Mecca’ for clam digging in Alaska.
+Cook Inlet Fishery[dropcap]E[/dropcap]very year around Memorial Day weekend, The Cook Inlet experiences some of the lowest tides of the season.
+During a weekend of good minus tides the Cook Inlet personal use fishery suddenly become the 'Mecca' for clam diggers.
 There is not a required permit for this area but you do however, need a sport fishing license before taking part in the clamming frenzy.

 - Littlenecks and Butters: 80 per day, 80 in possession.
 Littleneck clams must be 1 ½ inch or wider; butter clams must be 2 ½ inches or wider.